Changissnz/TAGIB/README.md

 say that Roumannios is a far rightist that uses the rhetoric of far leftists to suit his aims of mass appeal.
 Therefore, when far rightism is coupled with far leftism, the result is far centrism.
-But then that would be a contradiction since I mentioned to others that there is no such thing as far-centrism, only centrism due to the most scientific visualization of the political spectrum.
+But then that would be a contradiction since I mentioned to others that there is no such thing as far centrism, only centrism due to the most scientific visualization of the political spectrum.

 Roumannios thinks that I am the chief instigator behind these serious situations